tll549/TEF/README.md

 The background is colored by dtypes, and every row is actually a columns in the original dataset.
-Every row is now a descriptive result for that column.
+Every row is now a descriptive result for that column (set `transpose=False` if you want).

 - *idx* shows the index of that column
 - *dtype*
 - *description* is a place that you can input your own explanation, will explain more detail below
 - *NaNs* shows the number of nulls and the percentage
 - *unique counts* shows the number of unique values of that columns, and percentage
-- *unique levs* tries to show all unique values, if that's not too much (adjust in `max_lev`), for this tiny dataset, it shows all because the default is 10
+- *unique levs* tries to show all unique values, if that's not too many (adjust in `max_lev`), for this tiny dataset, it shows all because the default is 10
 - *summary* shows
     - for datatime, quantiles [0% (min), 25%, 50% (median), 75%, 100% (max)]
-    - for int and float, quantiles, mean, standard error, CV (coefficient of variance, std/mean), skewness, it will followed by a star (\*) if it doesn't pass the normality test (skewtest), and another skewtest after taking log
+    - for int and float, quantiles, mean, standard error, CV (coefficient of variance, std/mean), skewness, it will followed by a star (\*) if it doesn't pass the normality test (skewtest), and another skewtest for after taking log
-    - for bool, categoy and object, it gives percentage of all levels, if not too much
+    - for bool, categoy and object, it gives percentage of all levels, if not too many
-- *possible NaNs* tries to detect potential null caused by manually coded values or something similar, for instance, sometimes a space ' ' or a string 'nan' actually means a NaN.
+- *possible NaNs* tries to detect potential nulls that may caused by hand-coded values, for instance, sometimes a space ' ' or a string 'nan' actually means a NaN
 - *possible dup lev* tries to detect potential possible duplicate levels, such as sometimes 'object1111' should actually be the same value as 'object111' just because of typo.
 - the rest 3 columns are randomly sample from the dataset, where we human always like an example